Teklad/tuxdump/README.md

 ```
 sudo ./tuxdump -h
 ```

+### Custom formatting
+If you're needing some kind of formatted output that isn't already provided, there is preliminary support for this in the form of formats.cfg.
+If you add a new format, please feel free to create a pull request so I can get it included into the master branch.

 ### Licensing
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details.